got5/tapestry5-jquery/README.md

 # Tapestry 5 jQuery integration Module

-## How to
+## Features

-This module provides jQuery integration for Tapestry.
+This module provides jQuery integration for Tapestry and drop out Prototype and Scriptaculous

-Actually, theses components are integrated as it
+Actually, theses components and features can still be used as it

 - Zone
 - Form Validation
 - Ajax Form Loop
 - Grid (in place mode)

-Theses components need to be used using a new namespace:
+Due to some extensibility issues of core components, theses need to be used using a new namespace : jquery

+- Autocomplete
-- jquery/autocomplete
+- Datefield
-- jquery/datefield
+- Palette

+## How to use it

+Add the following in your application module class to enable JQuery:

+    public static void contributeApplicationDefaults(MappedConfiguration<String, String> configuration)
+    {
+        configuration.add(ClientResourcesConstants.JAVASCRIPT_STACK, JQueryClientResourcesConstants.JAVASCRIPT_STACK_JQUERY);
+    }

+## Important notice

+Please be aware that not every core components are working correctly at the moment.
+There is still lot of developments to do.

 ## Maven dependency